-New Entry works in partnership with commercial farms and organizations coordinating apprenticeships across the country to build an active learning network for Apprenticeship Training Programs.
+New Entry works in partnership with commercial farms and organizations coordinating apprenticeships and other on farm learning opportunities across the country to build an active learning network for Beginning Farmer Training Programs.

 This work is geared towards formalizing a set of shared standards or best practices for meeting the learning goals of beginning farmers and ranchers who are looking to gain management and production skills by participating in apprenticeships on commercial farms.

 New Entry and partners will accomplish this goal by fostering coordination between diverse apprenticeship training programs; sharing best practices, knowledge and resources; coordinating local and regional training-of-trainer efforts for farm educators and mentors; and fostering peer-to-peer dialogue with similar programs across the country.
 The project objectives are:

 Objective 1.
 Coordinate Project Team: Establish curriculum development teams to coordinate project activities, develop resources and trainings, and track outcomes.

 Objective 2: Assess Resources: Research, review, and assess existing curricula and identify gaps in education, training, and mentoring resources for apprenticeship programs.